 Episodes

 Verdugo makes its Sunday sermons and select worship services available to you on Facebook at https://facebook.com/verdugochurch and posts audio copies of the services and sermons at https://verdugochurch.podbean.com.
+Please note that video copies may be deleted after 90 days under Facebook rules.

 All song titles, lyrics, and music are used with permission.
 CCLI license # 2486815.